The purpose of collective consultation is to find ways to:

 You should also consider how long employee representatives will be elected for.
 They must have enough time to complete consultation.

-You should make sure there are enough representatives.
+The law does not set out how many representatives must be elected.
+However, you should make sure there are enough representatives.
 This is so there's still representation if someone cannot attend a meeting, for example they're off sick.

 If nobody is willing to be elected, you should consult with the affected employees directly.
 This should be a last resort.